Analysis | Will the war in Ukraine change America’s political landscape?

 How much does that matter to American voters and how much will it matter in the November midterm elections?
 Today, inflation and other domestic issues remain the main drivers of the upcoming elections.
-One change the war has brought is that it has frozen the political environment at home and cast some issues — gas prices specifically — into a more-than-purely-domestic context.
+One change the war has brought is that it has frozen the political environment at home and placed some issues — gas prices specifically — into a more-than-purely-domestic context.

 We know from scatterings of recent history that at this stage of a conflict like the one that continues to unfold in Ukraine, projections months into the future are risky to foolhardy.
 Surprise is one certainty of politics.